Our Board of Directors

 Imtiyaz Hossain

-Yolanda Kodrzycki, Vice Chair
+Yolanda Kodrzycki, Co-Chair

 VP and Senior Economist, Federal Reserve Bank of Boston (retired)